-Women’s self-expression within dominant narrative codes is often “more linear, less liberating”—constrained by forms not made for us.
+Women’s self-expression within dominant narrative codes is often more linear, less liberating—constrained by forms not made for us.

-Writers like H.D., who said, “I agree it blocks one not to have things published,” and described how her unpublished manuscripts left her feeling “tangled or confused.”
-Or Jane Bowles, who told her husband, “That is your way.
-I have to write my way.
-I can’t write, but I must write.”
+H.D. wrote, “I agree it blocks one not to have things published,” describing how her unpublished manuscripts left her feeling “tangled or confused.”

 Hi, I’m Madeleine Ferre.

-Maybe you’ve been silent for years.
-Maybe your writing feels too fragmented, too personal, or simply not “good enough.”
-You’re not alone.
+Maybe your work feels too fragmented, too personal, or simply not enough.

 "I am in awe and wonder with all these amazing doors that Madeleine Ferre is opening in such a non-linear, but very, very relating way to each other.
 My mind is going so many places with every new thread that unravels of this great tapestry that is women's writing world.
 Thank you all also for sharing your insights and adding value to this amazing non-linear trajectory that we are walking together here!"